CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### IndexOf

-Searches for the specified object and returns the zero-based index of the first occurrence within the entire ObservableList.
+Searches for the specified item and returns the zero-based index of the first occurrence within the entire ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };